For many children with special needs, being sensitive to sounds can be a problem when trying to sleep well.

 To learn more about this protocol, and to learn from the best SSP practitioner I know check out this site for more details!

 Not sure how to get your child with ASD, ADD/ADHD, Trisomy 21, Cerebral palsy, and/or developmental delays sleeping better?
-Melissa Doman develops individualized programs for kids with special needs to sleep great.
-Contact her today to learn more!
+Melissa Doman and her team develop individualized programs for kids with special needs to sleep great.
+Contact us today to learn more!

 Image Credit: https://www.pxfuel.com/en/free-photo-elehj